Fresh Pond Almanac

 “Now more than ever, with our planet facing issues such as biodiversity loss, I think it’s time to give back to nature and the ecosystems that exist within it.
 The first steps toward change are education and awareness-- knowing exactly what the problems are before you try to solve them.”

 Lucy focused her EwA summer internship on local scale ecology, as well as participated in large-scale research and conversations about the environment.
 She worked on a site-specific ecological almanac (at the Fresh Pond Reservoir in Cambridge Massachusetts) documenting insects and plants throughout the season, as well as collaborated with citizen scientists in the field.
 Enjoy Lucy's summer Fresh Pond almanac!

 EwA citizen scientists and interns survey the Lusitania meadow 📍 for arthropods every single week during the warm seasons.
 This gives us the opportunity to get to know the meadow intimately.
-Each week highlights different relationships between the plants and their visitors—fascinating stories unfold.
-This almanac is a wonderful means to share with our communities what we observe and record at Lusitania.
+Each week highlights different relationships between the plants and their ‘wild’ visitors as fascinating stories unfold.
+This almanac is a wonderful means to share what we observe and record at Lusitania with our communities.

 📅 You can usually find us at the meadow weekly on Mondays (unless it rains).
 Check also our Eventbrite and join us in experiencing the magic of this wonderful meadow—an oasis in the middle of a very busy city.